yangmz0528/sctp4-gp2-capstone-devsecops/README.md

 ## Overview:
 Case 3 - DevSecOps

-The team is engaged by a client (N Repairs) to deploy their website securely using AWS infrastructure.
+The team is engaged by a startup company (N Repairs) to implement CI/CD pipeline with security scans for their company webiste.
+The primary objective of this CI/CD pipeline is to ensure swift and secure deployment processes.
+By integrating automated security scans into our CICD workflow, security vulnerabilities and compliance issues will be raised early in the development cycle.
+This not only accelerates the deployment of new features and updates but also fortifies the website against potential threats, safeguarding sensitive data and maintaining user trust.

 ## Project Requirements
 1. CI/CD Pipeline